shyfire131/simplex-startos/index.markdown

 Note that SimpleX is beta software.

-# What is SimpleXMQ?
+# What is SimpleX?
-SimpleXMQ is a server that runs the SMP protocol and that can receive direct messages from your contacts.
+SimpleX is a server that runs the SMP protocol and that can receive direct messages from your contacts.

 # How does SimpleX work?
 The primary thing to grok about simplex is that YOU tell your contacts WHERE to send your messages (spoiler: you'll be telling them to send them to your StartOS server).
 Your SimpleX client then checks for messages at this location and downloads them to your client app on your phone or desktop.

 This means that you have full control over where you tell people to send YOU messages, however you have no control over where THEY want THEIR messages delivered.

-To paraphrase, SimplexMQ is a relay server that puts you in control of all DMs that people send you.
+To paraphrase, SimpleX is a relay server that puts you in control of all DMs that people send you.

 Out of the box, a SimpleX setup looks like this (copious amount of detail has been omitted):